 I’m also trying very hard to keep my spaces clean and simple, resisting the temptation to add an overload of my decorative pieces.
-No pillows on the chairs, no cluster of items on the table.
+A simple pillow on each of the chairs, no cluster of items on the table.

-It was actually a pleasure to finally find a spot that would do justice to this vase, a favorite piece of mine purchased in Positano on the Amalfi Coast.
+It was actually a pleasure to finally find a spot that would do justice to this lovely vase, a favorite piece of mine recently purchased.
 Much like the rest of this grouping, I knew immediately it was what belonged on the table like a crowning jewel.

-The large window on the landing helps illuminate the details and the pale yellow walls lend an ideal backdrop to the warm finish on the chairs.
+The large window on the landing helps illuminate the details and the pale neutral walls lend an ideal backdrop to the warm gilded finish on the chairs.

 I always love the shadows that fall late in the afternoon.
 It’s a favorite time of day for me and hints at an evening full of promise.

-While we changed much of what was in the house when we moved in, from paint and carpeting to lighting and window coverings, the one piece that came with the house that I will likely keep is the textured runner and carpeting on the stairs.
+While we changed much of what was in the house when we moved in, from paint and flooring to lighting and window coverings, the one thing that came with the house that I will likely keep is the textured runner and carpeting on the stairs.